TAPE-Lab/Qin-CardosoRodriguez-et-al/README.md

+# A Functional Single-cell Landscape of Colonic Stem Cell Polarisation

 [WORK IN PROGRESS]

 This repository contains Python and R scripts used to generate the figures presented in Qin & Cardoso Rodriguez et. al., _A Functional Single-cell Landscape of Colonic Stem Cell Polarisation_ (DOI to be updated).